bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 A deliberate choice of Python, a general purpose programming language, instead of a more specialized to mathematics ones, such as Octave or Scilab, was made to allow the students to integrate the skills acquired in this course to later subjects of the mechanical engineering curriculum.

 Another decision was to solve each one of the examples in the course using code in order to avoid that the students revert to paper solving for the earlier problems sets only to find out that the later ones can't be solved that way, but they had yet developed the skills to face them.
-But, students are not force to start from scratch, each course unit provides a set of code that only need to be slightly modified to solve the exercises.
+But, students are not forced to start from scratch, as each course unit provides a set of code that needs only slight modifications to solve the exercises.
+This "code-reutilisation" we state is a key feature of the course.
+It forfeits students of the time and effort that requires repeating for each exercise solved on paper the Euler-Lagrange calculations already done by the teaching staff at blackboards or slides.

-Python-based solutions to previous ones are reused by students, that through small incremental modifications over the code presented by the teaching staff, build their own library of solutions to address mechanical modelling challenges.
+By small incremental modifications over the Python code presented by the teaching staff, students build their own library of solutions to address mechanical modelling challenges.

 <!-->
 Integrar lo siguiente, tal vez no sea buena idea.
 No se si aporta algo.
+As illustrated by ![Figure 1](kineticExcerpt.png), anytime a repetitive task is identified, it is presented to students as a good candidate to be automated by a function.
 -->
-As illustrated by ![Figure 1](kineticExcerpt.png), anytime a repetitive task is identified, it is presented to students as a good candidate to be automated by a function.